This document can be further revised.

-The code base increases significantly as the project develops, depending on the project goal and type.
-Inconsistent code base jeopardizes readability and maintainability, interfering with personal or team productivity.
+Code base increases significantly as a project develops, depending on the project goal and type.
+Inconsistent code base jeopardizes readability and maintainability, interfering personal or team productivity.

 Clean code does not exist, and it is a fairy tale because the perception of clean code is subjective to individuals or teams.
 The goal of this document is to avoid writing unreadable code and to avoid religiously following the Clean code.